-Our passage for study is the third of a set of three stories which focus on Jesus' victory over dark powers, 4:35-5:43.
-In this story we see his victory over sickness and death, and watch again the interplay of faith.
+In this story we witness Jesus' victory over sickness and death, and watch again the interplay of faith.
 The story appears in all three synoptic gospels.
-Again it is one of those memorable occasions where the disciples would easily recall the details.
+Again, it is one of those memorable occasions where the disciples would easily recall the details.
 The story concerns a woman who evidences the touch of death and a girl who is actually dead.
-Both are healed and so Jesus displays his power over death.
+In the healing of both Jesus displays his power over death.

 v25-27.
 A woman with a hemorrhage, part of the crowd pressing in on Jesus, touches him.
 Her condition is not clearly identified, but is obviously vaginal and so makes her "unclean" and therefore cuts her off from her Jewish community.
 She has spent all her money on cures, but nothing has worked and now her condition is getting worse.
 She, like the synagogue-ruler, believes that Jesus can heal her.
 She obviously believes that by touching Jesus she can channel his healing power.

 v30-32.
 Jesus is aware of the touch and asks the healed person to identify themselves.
-No reason is given, but as Jesus' miracles visibly proclaim the gospel, it obviously needs to be exposed (if only for the true seeker) and then a word given to explain its true meaning.
+No reason is given, but as Jesus' miracles visibly proclaim the gospel, it obviously needs to be exposed (if only to the true seeker) and then a word given to explain its true meaning.
 Only Mark makes the rather strange comment, "Jesus realized that power had gone out from him."
-Jesus sensed divine power channeling through him.
+Jesus sensed that his messianic power reached out to someone.

 v33-34.
 The woman comes forward, overcome by fear.
 Her fear is well founded for she is unclean and has knowingly touched a rabbi.
 After she explains what happened (obviously in the hearing of the crowd), Jesus explains her healing; her faith in him has resulted in her healing.
-Faith saves; the kingdom of God is entered through faith; salvation is appropriated through faith.
-So, Jesus makes the point that faith is the way to "peace", for faith frees us from our suffering (the bondage of sin and death).
+The miracle reminds us that faith saves; the kingdom of God is entered through faith; salvation is appropriated through faith.
+So, Jesus makes the point that faith frees us from the bondage of sin and death.

 v35-37.
 A message now comes to the synagogue-ruler that his daughter has died.
 Jesus overhears the report and seeks to draw out the revelatory nature of the sign he is about to perform (a point he has already made in the healing of the woman with the hemorrhage).
 Faith, rather than fear, is the means of appropriating the blessings of the kingdom.
-In typical style, Jesus sets out to keep the sign within the circle of his disciples, in this case the inner circle.
-The synagogue-ruler is also included and this because the gospel is for seekers.
+In typical style, Jesus sets out to keep the sign within a select circle - those with eyes to see.

 v40-42.
 The tradition records the actual words of Jesus in Aramaic.
 The girl responds and walks about, but sadly, the general response is amazement and not faith.
 Jesus could well have asked "Do you still have no faith?"

 v43.
 Jesus again focuses the revelation of the kingdom of God (the gospel) on the true seeker rather than the unbelieving crowd.
-Only the disciples, Jairus and his wife (Jairus demonstrated faith in Jesus by asking him to heal his daughter) get to see the sign.
+Only the disciples, along with Jairus and his wife, get to see the sign.
 The rest are left in confusion; the evidence of a child they thought was dead, but who must have been asleep.

 Power over life and death

-The story of Jesus' healing a dead girl and a sick woman, presents a simple gospel message.
+The story of Jesus' healing of a dead girl and a sick woman, presents a simple gospel message.
 Through divine power Jesus is victorious over the eternal slavery of death.
-The centre of the gospel concerns the resurrection of Jesus.
-Because he lives we may live also; his life can be our life.
+This fact, of course, lies at the center of the gospel - because Jesus lives we may live also; his life can be our life.

-A woman dying, a girl dead, both given life, both rescued from their bondage.
-In these two miracles Jesus announces the coming of the kingdom of God.
-The day has come for God to gather a people to himself, to bless them with his presence and to rule them in power.
-Life is now ours for eternity.
+A woman good as dead, a girl dead, both given life, both rescued from their bondage.
+In these two miracles Jesus announces the good news of the coming kingdom.
+The day has come for God to gather a people to himself, to bless them with his presence for eternity.
+Life, in all its fullness, is ours as a gift of grace.

-Yet, the crucial question is how to access this coming kingdom.
+Yet, the crucial question is how to access this grace of life eternal, life in all its fullness.
 The answer is a simple one.
-Entrance into the kingdom (freedom from bondage, and the possession of peace) is ours wholly through faith in Jesus Christ.
+Freedom from the bondage of death is ours wholly through faith in Jesus Christ.
 Jesus has the power to free us from the bondage of our imperfect mortality and carry us into eternity.
-We simply need to hold his hand, to trust him, to rely on him to take us into the presence of God.
-It's as simple at that.
+In our present shadowy existence all we need to do is hold his hand, to trust him, to rely on Jesus to take us into the presence of God.
+It's as simple as that.

 Comment on the statement "the life that God gives through Jesus is stronger than death itself."